LOOK 695 Aerolight

 Look was one of the first bicycle producers that began to integrate components into the frame design.
-Sounds logical one hand, because that way you ensure that everything works together harmoniously, but then you lose there is some flexibility, because it is not easy and sometimes impossible to replace parts with something new.
+Sounds logical on one hand, because that way you ensure that everything works together harmoniously, but then you lose there is some flexibility because it is not easy and sometimes impossible to replace parts with something new.

 Look sees that integration primarily as a guarantee of quality: “We develop our own products because our requirements -our expectations- go beyond those of current standards.
 We can make more performing products than those found up to now on the market.”

 “The integration of the various components brings the assurance of ideal compatibility between the elements, as they were developed to work together.”